How we are organized

 • Health-care services

-• Health-care services: Health-care services assists care providers and injured workers by facilitating access to medical assessments, treatments, diagnostic tests and specialist appointments.
+• Health-care services: Health-care services assists care providers and workers by facilitating access to medical assessments, treatments, diagnostic tests and specialist appointments.
 Health-care services also provides support for care providers and WCB staff to resolve concerns that develop during treatment and return-to-work programs.

 • Medical accounts: Medical account services provide medical information, evaluation and support services to the WCB’s operations and appeals departments.